Understable is a term that describes a disc's stability, its overall flight pattern, i.e. where it lands compared to from where it was thrown.

 Lower ratings of 0 - 1 contribute to understability.
 A disc rated 0 will finish straightest with the least fade.
 Discs with a low fade rating are the more understable.
 A disc rated 5 will fade or hook hardest at the end of the flight.
 Discs with a high fade rating are predictable even in wind and considered more overstable.

-If you still have questions or want some advice, please contact us.
-We've been in the business since 1987 and throwing even longer.
-We love what we do!
+We offer these ways to narrow your search.
+If you still have questions or would like some advice on what type of discs fit you best, please contact us.
+We've been in the business since 1987, throwing even longer and we love what we do!